 Must have Features when choosing an Uber dash cam.

 For any rideshare driver full (1080p) HD is the minimum resolution you’d want to get.
 Other dash cams at higher price points have 2K or 4K resolution, which is of course better, but not entirely necessary.
-Full HD will do the job.
+Find out here why full HD will do the job.

 Dual Dash Cam (Interior and Front Camera)